ksandile/SANKIT341_WFC2401_GroupA_Sandile-Kitayi_DJS05/README.md

 ## How to Run
 1. Clone the repository.
-2. Navigate to the project directory and run `node scenarioX.js` in a JavaScript runtime environment for each scenario, where `X` is the scenario number (1, 2, 3, or 4).
+2. Navigate to VSC and open terminal then write "node scenarioX.js"  each scenario, where `X` is the scenario number (1, 2, 3, or 4).
 3. Observe the console logs to see the state changes as different actions are dispatched.
 # Approach